naturalatlas/tilestrata-proxy/README.md

 strata.listen(8080);
 ```

 The plugin will automatically decompress gzipped content by default regardless of the client's `Accept-Encoding` header.
-This is due to the fact that vector tiles are often used as part of a pipeline and aren't served directly to the client.
+This is due to the fact that proxied content is often used as part of a pipeline (it's not served directly to the client).
 This isn't always the case though.
 Decompression behavior is configurable:

 ```js
 // always decompress gzipped content